-Let’s plan an Amazon jungle tour when traveling to Colombia!
+Let’s plan an Amazonas jungle tour from Leticia in Colombia!

 Armed with your backpack, you imagine yourself cutting a path with a machete before setting up your hammock under an emerald green canopy.